 14. Let the water boil off.
 As the water boils, it should drop below the top of the rice.
 We want the water to be completely gone.

 At this point, the water should have absorbed the rice, but not be “done.”
 In other words, the rice should have swollen to its full size (only experience will tell you what the full size of any type of rice will be), but it should still be a bit crunchy and undercooked when you bite into it.
 However, it should not be so hard that you cannot chew through it – nor should it be so soft that it is basically done.
-If the rice is still too hard, add a bit more water as necessary.
+If the rice has not absorbed enough water, add a bit more water as necessary.
 Otherwise, turn the heat down to medium and let the rest of the water boil off.